learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 ## Explain That JavaScript Is Has Loops

-Our final key concept is the idea of "looping."

 Sometimes you don't want to manually type something out multiple times, but you want to perform some action "for each" element in a collection.
 That's where looping comes in.